qixuchen/Robust_Interact/Code/Var_Experiments/README.md

 where `PID_1` is the best point found by `Alg`.

-5, Display *s* points in Conjecture Phase and ask the user to partition them into *superior* and *inferior* groups (instead of pairwise comparison)
+Part 5: Display *s* points in Conjecture Phase and ask the user to partition them into *superior* and *inferior* groups (instead of pairwise comparison)

     ---------------------------------------------------------
     |                 Alg (sup/inf) |  num_ques |        -- |